-FASB ASC Topic 718, Compensation-Stock Compensation ("FASB ASC 718") requires companies to recognize the cost of employee service received in exchange for awards of equity instruments, based on the grant date fair value of those awards, in the financial statements.
+Effective July 1, 2006, the Group adopted the fair value recognition provisions of FASB ASC Topic 718, Compensation-Stock Compensation ("FASB ASC 718").
+Under the fair value recognition provisions of FASB ASC 718, the Group applied the prospective transition method and measured share-based compensation at fair value on the awards' grant date based on the estimated number of awards that are expected to vest.
+Awards granted (or modified, repurchased, or cancelled) after the adoption of FASB ASC 718 are accounted for under the provisions of FASB ASC 718.
+FASB ASC 718 requires companies to recognize the cost of employee service received in exchange for awards of equity instruments, based on the grant date fair value of those awards, in the financial statements.
 In determining the grant date fair value of those awards, the Group is required to make estimates of the fair value of the Group's ordinary shares, expected dividends to be issued, expected volatility of the Group's shares, expected forfeitures of the awards, risk free interest rates for the expected term of the awards, expected terms of the awards, and the vesting period of the respective awards.
-FASB ASC 718 requires forfeitures to be estimated at the time of grant and revised if necessary in subsequent periods if actual forfeitures differ from those estimates.

-The effect of recording share-based compensation expense for fiscal years 2011, 2010 and 2009 was as follows:
+The effect of recording share-based compensation expense for fiscal years 2010, 2009 and 2008 was as follows:

-Year Ended June 24, 2011 June 25, 2010 June 26, 2009 Share-based compensation expense by type of award: Share options \$2,943 \$ 655 \$ 837 Restricted shares 517 - Total share-based compensation expense 3,460 655 837 Tax effect on share-based compensation expense Net effect on share-based compensation expense \$3,460 \$ 655 \$ 837
+Year Ended June 25, 2010 June 26, 2009 June 27, 2008 Share-based compensation expense by type of award: Employee share options Total share-based compensation expense \$ 655 \$ 837 \$1,144 Tax effect on share-based compensation expense Net effect on share-based compensation expense \$ 655 \$ 837 \$1,144

-Share-based compensation expense was recorded in the consolidated statements of operations as follows: cost of revenues of \$1,147, \$301 and \$449 for the years ended June 24, 2011, June 25, 2010 and June 26, 2009, respectively; and SG&A expenses of \$2,313, \$354 and \$388 for the years ended June 24, 2011, June 25, 2010 and June 26, 2009, respectively.
-The Group did not capitalize any share-based compensation expense as part of any asset costs during the years ended June 24, 2011, June 25, 2010 and June 26, 2009.
+Share-based compensation expense was recorded in the consolidated statements of operations as follows: cost of revenues of \$301, \$449 and \$593 for the years ended June 25, 2010, June 26, 2009 and June 27, 2008, respectively, and SG&A expenses of \$354, \$388 and \$551 for the years ended June 25, 2010, June 26, 2009 and June 27, 2008, respectively.
+The Group did not capitalize any share-based compensation expense as part of any assets during the years ended June 25, 2010, June 26, 2009 and June 27, 2008.